Duke Blue Devils football: North Carolina

-The Blue Devils traditional all-sport rivalry is with North Carolina.
-In football, the teams fight for the Victory Bell each year; their home stadiums are less then nine miles apart.
-The trophy series is 48–26–1 in favor of North Carolina.
-North Carolina leads the overall series 63–42–4 through the 2024 season.
-A minor controversy is present in the record books, as both schools claim a 1-0 win by forfeit in an 1889 game, leading North Carolina to claim a series record of 64-41-4.
+The Blue Devils' traditional all-sport rivalry is with North Carolina.
+In football, the teams fight for the Victory Bell each year; their home stadiums are less than nine miles apart.
+The trophy series is 48–27–1 in favor of North Carolina.
+According to Duke, North Carolina leads the overall series 63–43–4 through the 2025 season.
+A minor controversy is present in the record books, as both schools claim a 1–0 win by forfeit in an 1889 game, leading North Carolina to claim a series record of 64–42–4.